Systematic study of Schmidt-type partitions via weighted words: Introduction

-\begin{theo}[Andrews--Paule] Let $n$ be a non-negative integer.
+\begin{theo}[Uncu/Andrews--Paule] Let $n$ be a non-negative integer.
 Then, the number of partitions such that $\la_1+\la_3+\la_5+\cdots=n$ is equal to the number of partitions of $n$ where positive integers appear in two colors. \end{theo}

-The investigation in their work led to another Schmidt-type theorem related to $k$-elongated partitions, where a link to over-partitions arose.
+The investigation in the work of Andrews and Paule led to another Schmidt-type theorem related to $k$-elongated partitions, where a link to over-partitions arose.
 An over-partition is a partition such that positive integers can occur over-lined once.
 We here adopt the notation where the over-lined occurrence is the last one.
 For example, the over-partitions of $2$ are $(2),(\overline{2}),(1,1)$ and $(1,\overline{1})$.
 For a positive integer $k$, a $k$-elongated partition is a finite sequence $(\la_1,\ldots)$ of positive integers such that

 The result of Andrews and Paule is then stated as follows.

 \begin{theo}[Andrews--Paule] Let $n$ be a non-negative integer.
 Then, the number of $k$-elongated partitions such that $\la_1+\la_{2k+2}+\la_{4k+3}+\cdots=n$ is equal to the number of over-partitions of $n$, where non-over-lined positive integers can occur into $2k+1$ colors, and over-lined integers can occur into $k$ colors. \end{theo}